top of page

 The noun 'avoidance' is derived from the verb 'avoid,' and it reflects the act or practice of intentionally staying away from or evading someone, something, or a particular situation.
 The word 'avoid' itself has its roots in the Old French word 'evuider,' which meant to clear out or empty, and it gradually acquired the meaning of staying away from or preventing contact with something.
 This sense of avoidance was formalized in the noun 'avoidance,' emphasizing the deliberate action of keeping a distance or evading specific people, things, or situations.
 The etymology of 'avoidance' underscores its connection to the act of steering clear or evading, highlighting its role in making choices to prevent unwanted interactions or outcomes.

-Quiz: Find the meaning of avoidance
+Find the correct meaning of the noun avoidance:

 Try Again!